Ranked! Every Premier League manager by their job security in 2019/20

 Just as Klopp aches for the Premier League title, Guardiola won’t leave Manchester City – at least, not with any satisfaction – unless or until he wins the Champions League.
 It borders on baffling that he hasn’t even reached the final since 2011, and he’s desperate to correct that.

-It’s up for debate whether another failure to slay that dragon would tempt Guardiola into 2020/21, an unprecedented fifth season managing one club, but it may never come to that.
+It’s up for debate whether another failure to slay that dragon would tempt Guardiola into 2020/21, an unprecedented fifth season managing one club, but it might not come to that.
 For now, he’s staying put.

 18. Daniel Farke (Norwich)